 Mitch Daniels (05:39):

 Well, it didn't drill all your combative instincts out because you became a prosecutor early in your legal career and did it for a few years.
-Talk about that a minute, and then I want to ask you about some prosecutors today.
+Talk about that for a minute.
+And then I want to ask you about some prosecutors today.

 Mitch Daniels (07:56):

 I'm not surprised to hear that.
 I can think of analogs.
-Some of the best journalists I know look back on their days in some small newspaper where they had to cover a little of everything and really learn the trade from the ground up.
-And that sounds like what the experience you may have had, many of the chapters are labeled becoming this and that, becoming a lawyer, becoming a libertarian.
-What led to that?
+Some of the best journalists I know look back on their days in some small newspaper where they had to cover a little of everything and really learn the trade from the ground up, and that sounds like the experience you may have had.
+Many of the chapters are labeled Becoming a Lawyer.
+Becoming a Libertarian, what led to that?
 What did it mean to you then?
 Does it mean anything different today?

 Randy Barnett (08:24):

 Interesting.
-Well, I started out as a political conservative, a William F. Buckley Conservative.
+Well, I started out as a political conservative, a William F. Buckley conservative.
 National Review was about the only thing you could get that you could read.
-And because my father was a political conservative and his father was, which was a little unusual for Jews at the time, but my father was quite an ardent conservative when I was 12 years old.
-I got up in front of my entire grade school and junior high school student body and debated on behalf of Barry Goldwater against Lyndon Johnson in 1964.
+Because my father was a political conservative and his father was, which was a little unusual for Jews at the time, but my father was quite an ardent conservative.
+When I was 12 years old, I got up in front of my entire grade school and junior high school student body and debated on behalf of Barry Goldwater against Lyndon Johnson in 1964.
 So that's where I was coming from.
-Extremism in defense of liberty is no vice; moderation and pursuit of justice is no virtue and in your heart, right?
-So at any rate, that's where I started and I came across libertarianism when I was in college.
-I had a classmate who was active in Young Americans for Freedom, Jeanette Wise [?], and she's somebody who really helped me through my philosophy classes too as a fellow student.
-And she started, she went off to some YAF stuff and found out about libertarianism and came back and wanted to tell me about it.
-And I told her to, I wasn't interested.
+Extremism in defense of liberty is no vice.
+Moderation and pursuit of justice is no virtue.
+In your heart, you know it's right.

 Mitch Daniels (09:36):